VS

 Both vehicles offer seating for 5 people.

-In terms of boot space, the Honda CR-V offers to a small extent more room – 617 L compared to 540 L. That’s a difference of about 77 L.
+Looking at boot space, the Honda CR-V offers somewhat more boot space – 617 L compared to 540 L. That’s a difference of about 77 L.

-When it comes to payload, BMW X1 slight takes the win – 500 kg compared to 475 kg.
+When it comes to payload, the BMW X1 carries marginally more – 500 kg compared to 475 kg.
 That’s a difference of about 25 kg.

 Who wins the race in the data check?